My Thoughts On Purplebricks – Read It If You Want

 Purplebricks is an online agent, nothing more!

-I recently recommended Purplebricks free service to a friend, and he quickly coiled his neck back, presented me with his best screwed-up lemon-sucking face, and decisively told me he wouldn’t touch them with my 10ft barge pole, because there’s a house on his road that has been up for sale for over a year with Purplebricks.
+I recently suggested to a friend that he consider using an online estate agent to sell his house.
+He immediately recoiled, pulled his best lemon-sucking face, and told me in no uncertain terms that he wouldn’t touch them with my 10-foot barge pole – all because there’s a house on his street that’s been up for sale with Purplebricks for over a year.

 “How do you know that’s the agent’s fault?”, I responded.